 Yong tau foo in Singapore

-Yong tau foo is to Singaporeans what salads are to ang mohs.
-It’s a lunchtime favourite among office workers, providing a nutritious meal, with greens, protein and carbo all in one bowl.
+Yong tau foo is a lunchtime favourite among Singaporeans, providing a nutritious meal, with greens, protein and carbs all in one bowl.
 It’s cheap too, and you can usually mix and match whatever ingredients you like.
-And while there are many YTF stalls all around in Singapore, these eight stand out with their range and quality of ingredients.
+While there are many yong tau foo stalls in Singapore, these stand out with their range and quality of ingredients.

 Address: 304 Orchard Road, #06-046, Lucky Plaza, Singapore 238863